Connect to an AWS Arm-based instance

 If you are new to cloud computing, see Getting started with Servers and Cloud Computing .
 It provides an introduction to the Arm servers available from various cloud service providers.

-Connect to the instance using SSH or AWS Session Manager so that you can enter shell commands.
+Connect to your instance using SSH or your preferred remote access method so you can enter shell commands.

 Once connected, run the following commands to confirm the operating system and architecture: